kevinslin/seed-tldr/vault/common.amass.md

 # amass

 > In-depth Attack Surface Mapping and Asset Discovery tool.
+> Some subcommands such as `amass db` have their own usage documentation.
 > More information: <https://github.com/OWASP/Amass>.

 - Check the Amass version: